 Heavy metals - such as mercury, lead, and chromium - reach the Bay from sources linked to the land, water, and air.
 For example, mercury and lead can enter the air through manufacturing processes and the burning of coal or waste.
 Metals are also used in a variety of industrial processes, and found in sources such as paint and batteries.

 TOXICS IN SEDIMENT

-Galveston Bay Sediment Toxic Content: I (Incomplete)
+Galveston Bay Sediment Toxic Content Grade: C (Adequate for Now)